-The important Spiro metric measurements are (FVC) or the greatest volume of air exhaled as rapidly as possible from a maximal inspiration to a complete exhalation; FEV_1 ; and the ratio between these two values: FEV_1/FVC (x100%).
-Since FEV_6 (the forced expiratory volume in six seconds) is a valid measure of FVC and easier for participants to complete, we will use this measure in place of FVC in this study.
+The important Spiro metric measurements are forced vital capacity (FVC) or the greatest volume of air exhaled as rapidly as possible from a maximal inspiration to a complete exhalation; FEV1 (the forced expiratory volume in one second); and the ratio between these two values: FEV1/FVC (x100%).
+Since FEV6 (the forced expiratory volume in six seconds) is a valid measure of FVC and easier for participants to complete, we will use this measure in place of FVC in this study.
 Our Spirometry test procedures conform to current American Thoracic Society (ATS) guidelines.
-Results for each patient is compared to predicted values determined from the National Health and Nutrition Examination Study III (NHANES III) reference equations 2 and locally derived predicted values, since many participants in this study are older than range of ages of participants in NHANES III.
+Results for each patient are compared to predicted values determined from the National Health and Nutrition Examination Study III (NHANES III) reference equations 2 and locally derived predicted values, since many participants in this study are older than range of ages of participants in NHANES III.

-We have carefully chosen the EasyOne, an accurate, diagnostic quality spirometer, to be used by all clinics and for home visits.
+We have carefully chosen the EasyOne, an accurate, new, diagnostic quality spirometer, to be used by all clinics and for home visits.
 Unlike traditional volume spirometers, this hand-held spirometer is easily carried and uses disposable mouthpieces (Spirettes) which eliminate the risk of cross-contamination and cleaning of hoses.
 Unlike other small flow-sensing spirometers, there are no screen or capillary tubes to become clogged.